Doron126/myapp/README.md

    When configuring the pipeline check "GitHub project" and enter the project URL.
    Choose "Pipeline script from SCM" and then "Git" as the SCM with the repository URL, click Save.

-7. Run the job with "Builed Now" and check the results.
+7. Run the job with "Builed Now" and check the results, you should see the app in port 5000.